 1 Step – Adjusting Widget Settings

 Open the page where you want to place your filter with Elementor editor.
-Drag and drop the Visual Filter to the canvas.
+Drag and drop the Visual Filter widget to the canvas.

 2 Step – Widget Content Block Settings